michel-phylo/Adera3/README.md

           **** python Setup.py install ***

 # Run the Program:
-Execute the program using the command adera3.0_run in your terminal.
+Execute the program using by runing Run_APP.py , then choose the type of analysis you need , and the script will open up in jupyter otherwise the code of each type is available.

 # Choose Model Options: